Have you ever been advised to let your child cry?

 Crying ruffles us.

 Hearing a baby cry activates a physiological response that cannot be controlled.
 MRIs taken of a mother’s brain when she hears her baby’s cries show that the brain lights up in response within a second.
 Those areas that light up are associated with empathy, compassion, and notably alarm.
+But what effect does a baby crying have on their mother?

 Science tells us that oxytocin plays a major role in our mothering.
 Oxytocin is a nano peptide hormone produced by the posterior lobe of the pituitary gland.
 It is often referred to as the “love hormone” or “cuddle hormone” because it is released when individuals cuddle up or bond socially.
 It is released in large quantities during labor as it is associated with uterine contraction.
 It is also released during breastfeeding and when you cuddle your baby.
 As you might imagine, mothers produce a lot of oxytocin, and research has shown that oxytocin makes us more sensitive to our baby’s cries.